cucumber-attic/gherkin/README.md

 The compiler compiles the AST produced by the parser into a simpler form - *Test cases*.
-The rationale is to provide a simpler data structure to Cucumber, which greately simplifies the internals of Cucumber.
+The rationale is to provide a simpler data structure to Cucumber, which simplifies the internals of Cucumber.

     +------------+   +-------+   +------+   +--------+   +----------+
     |Feature file|-->|Scanner|-->|Parser|-->|Compiler|-->|Test cases|
     +------------+   +-------+   +------+   +--------+   +----------+

-Each scenario will be compiled into a `TestCase`, as will `Examples` rows under a `Scenario Outline`.
+Each `Scenario` will be compiled into a `TestCase`, as will `Examples` rows under a `Scenario Outline`.
 Any `Background` steps will also be compiled into each `TestCase`.
 Tags will be compiled into the `TestCase` as well.